Khawla bint al-Azwar

-Existence

-The existence of a woman named "Khawla bint al Azwar" has been contested by many due to the lack of evidence in reliable books of history and biographies within Islamic tradition.
-One of the main sources of her story comes from "Futooh Ash Shaam", which is a book whose attribution to its author is highly debated.
-The alleged author, Al Waaqidi, is himself an often criticized figure.

-Although her brother, Dhiraar, and his brothers have been mentioned within reliable historical sources, there is no mention of a sister.
-All these factors together engender doubts about her existence.

 Military career

 Origins and early life

 Khawla was likely born in the 7th-century and her father al-Azwar was a major chief of the Banu Asad tribe.
 Khawla's brother Dhiraar became a Muslim after the Battle of the Trench.
 Her family were also one of the early converts to Islam.
-Dhiraar was a highly skilled warrior and had taught Khawla everything she knew about fighting, from learning the spear, sword fighting, and martial arts.
+Dhiraar was a highly skilled warrior and had taught Khawla everything he knew about fighting, from learning the spear, sword fighting, and martial arts.

 Conquest of Syria

 Her talent first appeared during the Battle of Sanita-al-Uqab in 634, fought during the Siege of Damascus, in which her brother Dhirar was leading the Muslim forces and was wounded and taken prisoner by the Byzantine army.
 Khalid ibn Walid took his mobile guard to rescue him.
 Khawlah accompanied the army and rushed the Byzantine rearguard alone.
 In her armor and typical loose dress of Arabian warriors she was not recognized as a woman, until she was asked by Khalid about her identity.

 In the Battle of Ajnadin, Khawlah accompanied the Muslim forces to provide medical attention to wounded soldiers.
 After her brother Diraar was captured by the Byzantine forces, Khawlah took a knight's armor, weapons, and mare, wrapping herself in a green shawl.
 She fought a Byzantine battalion, who were attacking Muslim soldiers.
 Khalid bin Walid, the leader of the Muslim forces, ordered his soldiers to charge the Byzantines.
 Many of the Muslim soldiers thought that Khawlah was Khalid until Khalid appeared.
 The Muslim army defeated the Byzantines, who fled the battlefield.
 Khalid ordered his army to chase the fleeing Byzantines.
 After a search, the Muslim prisoners were found and freed.

 One of the Rashidun army commanders, Shurahbil ibn Hassana, is reported to have said about her that: